Introduction

 Misc. other RFCs of possible interest: "Not All RFCs are Standards" 1796, "Architectural Principles of the Internet" 1958, and "Guide for Internet Standards Writers" 2360.

 The draft and proposed standards list include age of RFCs in months (with months >24 displayed in bold).
 Standards and Protocols documented by obsoleted RFC have number displayed in bold.
-An attempt is made to infer protocol relationship for post-STD1 RFC standards based on obsoleting relationship.
 Protocol names that match port protocol have the port number listed.

 Author, Date, and Term indexes have RFCs documenting standards displayed in bold.
-State information from rfc-index.txt and editor announcements is discarded for pre-STD1 RFCs.
+Term indexes have "misc. &/or unclassified" for RFCs that have no other "Term" classification.

 email addresses are extracted from RFC editor announcements and included in the Author index.
 Authors (typically organizations) that are also listed as terms, have their associated RFCs listed as such in the term index.